xrdocs/application-hosting/_blogs/2016-06-11-nanog-67-meet-us-there.md

 {: .notice--warning}

-**Beer-n-Gear Demo Booth: iperf driven OSPF path remediation demo** Akshat Sharma, Cisco Systems
+**Beer-n-Gear Demo Booth: iperf driven OSPF path remediation demo**
+Akshat Sharma, Cisco Systems

-That's a lot to look out for.
-But as part of the application-hosting team in IOS-XR
+That's a lot to look out for!
+But as part of the application-hosting team in IOS-XR, we're particularly excited about showing you the underlying linux infrastructure in IOS-XR, along with goodies such as Vagrant